TwoSpikes/music-player.nvim/README.md

 # Dependencies

 - [mpv](https://github.com/mpv-player/mpv)
-- youtube-dl or yt-dlp (yt-dlp is more recommended) (if you want to play music from YouTube videos)
+- yt-dlp (if you want to play music from YouTube videos)

 # Usage